 Regarding the validation of the numerical model, only one hydrodynamic dataset was available to assess model performance for the present study.
-The ferry that links Texel island with the mainland crosses the Marsdiep inlet every half an hour from 6 AM up to 9:30 PM with an Acoustic Doppler current profiler (ADCP) mounted, performing detailed flow measurements.
-The data acquired and treated by the Royal Netherlands Institute for Sea Research (NIOZ) has been made available for the year

-- 5 of 2009 by Duran-Matute et al. (2014).
-One limitation of the data set is that the ferry does not sail at night.
-Furthermore, the ferry also does not sail when the water level exceeds 2 meters above NAP.
+The ferry that links Texel island with the mainland crosses the Marsdiep Inlet every half an hour from 06:00 up to 21:30 LT with an acoustic Doppler current profiler (ADCP) mounted, performing detailed flow measurements.
+The data acquired and treated by the Royal Netherlands Institute for Sea Research (NIOZ) have been made available for the year of 2009 by Duran-Matute et al. (2014).
+One limitation of the dataset is that the ferry does not sail at night.
+Furthermore, the ferry also does not sail when the water level exceeds 2 m above NAP.
 That would introduce gaps and limit the number of possible storms for validation based only on periods of mild storms surges.
 Moreover, it is important to note that this dataset only gives information related to the inner side of the system (i.e. tide-dominated), thus being not optimal for validation given our interest being on the sand flat, where wave-driven processes are expected to play a significant role.
-Thus, given the lack - 10 of hydrodynamic data during storm surges for the area and considering that the XBeach model has been validated in a broad range of applications, we use default settings for the present study.
+Thus, given the lack of hydrodynamic data during storm surges for the area and considering that the XBeach model has been validated in a broad range of applications, we use default settings for the present study.